-Each member of our free Book Club has the opportunity to receive a book once a term.
+Each member of our free Book Club has the opportunity to receive a book during the academic year.

 Chosen titles aim to enhance the skills, confidence and knowledge of those who work with children and young people, by providing them with resources they can use to promote positive mental health.

 Since the Charlie Waller Book Club started in 2016 we have sent out more than 10,000 mental health books free of charge to those working with young people.
 As a charity we have to raise funds for the cost of each one of these books and the total spent on books to date is over £75,600.

 The Book Club has become incredibly popular and we now have over 4,200 people signed up.
 To ensure we can continue to fund the club, we will be reviewing it and might change how it works in the future.